 Welcome to the Fantastic 12 of 2012: Behind the Scenes Blog Series!
-If you haven’t read The Fantastic 12 of SQL Server 2012, you can download the PDF here.
+If you haven’t read The Fantastic 12 of SQL Server 2012.
 Over the next several weeks we will be publishing video blogs that will provide a behind the scenes look at how SQL Server 2012 was developed, some the feedback we’ve received, answers to common questions, and insights from members of the SQL Server Engineering Teams that worked on the capabilities that are part of SQL Server 2012.

 In our first installment of this series, we focus on Required 9s and Data Protection.
 Luis Carlos Vargas Herring, Senior Program Manager, from the SQL Server Team shares his top 3 features that he is most excited about around AlwaysOn and his favorite moments while developing the AlwaysOn capabilities in SQL Server 2012.

 We’ll have new posts in this series every week and we’ve got some special surprises in store.
 So keep coming back to see what we have planned next!